jalyss/jalyss-platform/back/prisma/README.md

 # for generate and reset
 <!--chourouk-->
 yarn generate
-yarn migrate:reset <!-- drop database and deploy all migration  and run the seed -->
+c <!-- drop database and deploy all migration  and run the seed -->
 yarn migrate:deploy <!-- drop database and deploy all migration  and run the seed -->

 # for create new migrate